-2.6 As explored within section 3 of this document, the NPPF makes it clear that local authorities should act to "boost significantly the supply of housing" and use their evidence base to ensure that their Local Plans meets "the full, objectively assessed needs for market and affordable housing" (paragraph 47) within their market area.
+2.6 As explored within section 3 of this document, the NPPF makes it clear that local authorities should act to "boost significantly the supply of housing" and use their evidence base to ensure

-- 2.7 At a Borough level, Merton faces increasing demand for both private and affordable housing.
+- that their Local Plans meets "the full, objectively assessed needs for market and affordable housing" (paragraph 47) within their market area. - 2.7 At a Borough level, Merton faces increasing demand for both private and affordable housing.
 Whilst a Housing Needs Survey has been conducted for the current residents of the Estate (and will be discussed in greater detail later in this document) it is also important to consider the overall need for housing and affordable housing within the Borough. - 2.8 The previous London Plan (July 2011) set LBM a minimum 10 year housing target of 3,200 dwellings, equating to a delivery target of 320 dwellings per annum.
 This target was increased by 28% in March 2015, when the Further Alterations to the London Plan (FALP) were adopted.
 The borough is now expected to provide for, and exceed, a minimum of 4,107 additional dwellings (or 411 per annum) over the 10 year plan period until 2025. - 2.9 Whilst this is an increase, the FALP Inspector's Report did levy criticism that the overall housing target for London within the FALP is at least 6,600 dwellings short of objectively assessed need per annum.
 The plan was found to be sound, only on the basis that the Greater London Authority (GLA) begins preparation of a new London Plan immediately after the adoption of the FALP.
-As a result, it could be reasonable to assume that that housing targets within the Borough and London will rise again within the next 5 years. - 2.10 The latest Department for Communities and Local Government (DCLG) 2012-2037 Household Projections, as published on 27th February 2015, which are identified by National Planning Practice Guidance (PPG) as the starting point for identifying objectively assessed needs for housing, predict an overall household growth of 25,000 (increasing from 84,000 to 109,000) within Merton between 2015 and 2035, which equates to an average increase of 1,250 households per annum, which is over three times higher than the current FALP target for LBM. - 2.11 Having regard to the above, there is no doubt that there is a significant need for new housing within the Borough and London as a whole.
+As a result, it could be reasonable to assume that that housing targets within the Borough and London will rise again within the next 5 years. - 2.10 The latest Department for Communities and Local Government (DCLG) household projections to 2039, as published on 12th July 2016, which are identified by National Planning Practice Guidance (PPG) as the starting point for identifying objectively assessed needs for housing, predict an overall household growth of 25,000 (increasing from current population of 84,000 to 109,000) within Merton between 2016 and 2039 (a period of 24 years), which equates to an average increase of 1,041 households per annum, which is over 2.5 times higher than the current FALP target for LBM. - 2.11 Having regard to the above, there is no doubt that there is a significant need for new housing within the Borough and London as a whole.